DanIsraelMalta/CoordSysJS/README.md

 ##Example:
 An airplane is flying thru the air.
-Its true air speed is 86 knots, with 4 degrees angle of attack and 2 degrees side slip angle. its pitch is 12 degrees, roll if 35 degrees and it is headed on bearing 125 degrees. what is its air speed in body and earth (inertial) coordinate system?
+Its true air speed is 86 knots, with 4 degrees angle of attack and 2 degrees side slip angle. its pitch is 12 degrees, bank angle is 35 degrees and it is headed on bearing 125 degrees. what is its air speed in body and earth (inertial) coordinate system?

 ```javascript